Espresso-Aficionados/website/README.md

 ### Test your changes locally

-To preview a rendered version of the site locally, you will need a basic [Ruby](https://www.ruby-lang.org/en/downloads/) development setup.
+To preview a rendered version of the site locally, you will need to have Ruby installed and available.
+The easiest way is to use [asdf](https://asdf-vm.com/guide/getting-started.html) or [mise-en-place](https://mise.jdx.dev/getting-started.html).

+This project uses a `.tool-versions` file to manage the required Ruby version if you use asdf/mise-en-place.

+#### Using asdf (Linux/macOS)

+1. Add the Ruby plugin: `asdf plugin add ruby`
+2. Install the version: `asdf install`

+#### Using mise (Windows/macOS/Linux)

+1. Install the version: `mise install`

+#### Manual Ruby installation

+Alternatively, you can install a basic [Ruby](https://www.ruby-lang.org/en/downloads/) development setup.
+(Check the version in `.tool-versions` to see which version you need.)

-To install the necessary software and run a version of the page locally, navigate to this folder on your local disk and execute the following commands:
+Once Ruby is installed, you can run a version of the page locally by navigating to this folder on your local disk and executing the following commands:

 ```sh
 bundle install